Orientation (geometry): Orientation vector

 Euler also realized that the composition of two rotations is equivalent to a single rotation about a different fixed axis (Euler's rotation theorem).
 Therefore, the composition of the former three angles has to be equal to only one rotation, whose axis was complicated to calculate until matrices were developed.

 Based on this fact he introduced a vectorial way to describe any rotation, with a vector on the rotation axis and module equal to the value of the angle.
 Therefore, any orientation can be represented by a rotation vector (also called Euler vector) that leads to it from the reference frame.
 When used to represent an orientation, the rotation vector is commonly called orientation vector, or attitude vector.

 A similar method, called axis–angle representation, describes a rotation or orientation using a unit vector aligned with the rotation axis, and a separate value to indicate the angle (see figure).

 Orientation matrix

 With the introduction of matrices, the Euler theorems were rewritten.
 The rotations were described by orthogonal matrices referred to as rotation matrices or direction cosine matrices.
-When used to represent an orientation, a rotation matrix is commonly called orientation matrix, or attitude matrix.
+When used to represent an orientation, a rotation matrix is commonly called an orientation matrix, or attitude matrix.

 The above-mentioned Euler vector is the eigenvector of a rotation matrix (a rotation matrix has a unique real eigenvalue).

 The product of two rotation matrices is the composition of rotations.
 Therefore, as before, the orientation can be given as the rotation from the initial frame to achieve the frame that we want to describe.

 The configuration space of a non-symmetrical object in n-dimensional space is SO(n) × R^{n}.
 Orientation may be visualized by attaching a basis of tangent vectors to an object.
 The direction in which each vector points determines its orientation.